Life Insurance Trust: What It Is and How It Works

 blueCheck icon

-Life insurance trusts suit those who prioritize asset control and tax savings.
-They may be less beneficial for those who need more flexibility or have minimal estate tax concerns.
+Life insurance trusts work best for those who prioritize asset control and tax savings.
+They're less beneficial for those who need flexibility or have minimal estate tax concerns.

 What Is a Life Insurance Trust?

-A life insurance trust is a legal arrangement where a third party, or designated life insurance trustee, manages the distribution of your life insurance policy proceeds after your death.
-It is an effective way to ensure your life insurance payout reaches your intended life insurance trust beneficiaries.
+A life insurance trust is a legal arrangement where a third party, or designated trustee, handles your life insurance policy proceeds after your death.
+It’s an effective way to ensure your life insurance payout reaches your intended trust beneficiaries.

-When you pass away, the trust-owned life insurance receives the policy payout, which the trustee then allocates to your chosen beneficiaries based on the terms you've set.
+When you pass away, the trust-owned life insurance receives the policy payout, which the trustee then distributes to your chosen beneficiaries based on the terms you've set.

-There are two main types of life insurance trusts — irrevocable and revocable.
-These two differ in flexibility and control.
-Understanding the differences can help you make an informed decision about which one aligns best with your financial goals.
+There are two main types of life insurance trusts: irrevocable and revocable.
+They differ in flexibility and control.
+Knowing the differences helps you choose what's right for you.

 Irrevocable Life Insurance Trust

-An irrevocable life insurance trust (ILIT) is a trust that is tough to change or end once it is set up.
-Irrevocable life insurance trust benefits include the potential for your family to sidestep estate taxes because the ILIT is not part of your estate.
-This makes ILITs an excellent tool for protecting your wealth for future generations.
+An irrevocable life insurance trust (ILIT) is a trust that's difficult to change or end once set up.
+Benefits include the potential for your family to avoid estate taxes because the ILIT isn't part of your estate, making it a valuable tool for protecting your wealth for future generations.

 Revocable Life Insurance Trust

-A revocable life insurance trust gives you more control — you can modify or cancel it at any time.
-However, its payouts may be subject to estate taxes.
-It's a solid choice if you want flexibility with your policy and aren't overly concerned about estate taxes.
+A revocable life insurance trust gives you more control: you can modify or cancel it anytime.
+But its payouts may be subject to estate taxes.
+It's a good choice if you want flexibility with your policy and aren't overly concerned about estate taxes.

-If you're considering putting your life insurance into a trust, it's wise to familiarize yourself with the advantages and disadvantages of this financial strategy.
-The benefits may be tempting, but the potential drawbacks may impact the value of a life insurance trust for your unique circumstances.
+If you're considering putting your life insurance into a trust, review the advantages and disadvantages.
+The benefits are appealing, but the drawbacks may outweigh them depending on your situation.

 Advantages of Life Insurance Trusts